thomas-pickford/strava-analysis/README.md

 # Setup
-Requires a 'dev' or 'nightly' version of rust to run.
+Requires a 'dev' or 'nightly' version of rust to run due to `Rocket` dependency.
 Ex: `rustup override set nightly`

 At this time it is required that a user provides their own Strava API app credentials.
 Those need to be created and placed inside a directory called auth in a file named secrets.json.
 To setup your own app follow the instructions [here]("https://developers.strava.com/docs/getting-started/").